 These tips and tricks are intended to help you plan for and predict normal wear – and avoid abnormal wear.
 This information is not intended as a substitute for your engine’s operations and maintenance manual (OMM) or direct advice and recommendations from your parts and service experts.

 A good inspection programme combines your daily inspections with periodic in-depth analysis.
 These inspections allow you to:

 Perform regular checks

-Your daily visual inspection routine should include a complete visual and operational check of your engine.
-Perkins engines generally indicate problems with advanced warning signs, such as excess smoke, loss of power, hard starting and overheating.
-It’s important that you and your employees recognise and understand these repair indicators.
+Your daily inspection routine should include a complete visual and operational check of your engine.
+Today’s engines generally indicate problems with advanced warning signs, such as excess smoke, loss of power, hard starting and overheating.
+It’s important that you and your operators recognise and understand these repair indicators.

 Follow an inspection schedule